Phoenix Rising (roller coaster): Queue

 Guests enter the vibrant area of Pantopia, where the queue takes place.
 The queue begins with an outdoor area featuring switchbacks and a viewing area of the ride.
 Guests then navigate through a themed corridor adorned with murals depicting the legend of the phoenix.
-The dispatch station contains three LED screens to the right of the trains, which display an animated phoenix flying around before the coaster starts.
-The animated phoenix is different each time and matches with the different colors from the banners in the queue.
+The dispatch station contains three LED screens to the right of the train, which display an animated phoenix flying around before the coaster starts.
+The animated phoenix is different each time and matches the different colors from the banners in the queue.